George R. Dale: Inauguration and law enforcement overhaul

 Dale was inaugurated as the sixteenth mayor of Muncie on January 6, 1930.
 He was the first Democratic mayor since Bunch had left office in 1919.
 In the outgoing city council, all thirteen members had been Republicans, but only one was re-elected.
 Dale replaced the entire police and fire departments within days of his inauguration, accusing them of campaigning against him.
-The firings led to legal issues for the city.
+While the police officers formally resigned, the removal of the firefighters was more controversial, and the firefighters successfully sued.
 Most of his new police hires lacked experience in law enforcement.

 Upon Dale's inauguration, several gambling establishments closed.
 In the first week of the administration, the new police chief, Frank C. Massey, declared that these would remain closed, and the police arrested several people for bootlegging.
 Municipal judge J. Frank Mann ordered the release of several people arrested for bootlegging or gambling, saying the arrests had violated due process.
 Dale then ordered that suspects instead be tried by the justice of the peace of Center Township, but ceased after Circuit Court judge Leonidas Guthrie ruled that this official lacked jurisdiction.
 In an editorial in January 1931, Dale said that his fight against vice had been successful despite Mann.
+Disputes between Dale and Mann continued; Dale told the police department not to comply with two of Mann's court rulings.

 Council dynamics, legal cases, and impeachment

 As mayor, Dale clashed with members of the city council, caused by the split within local Democrats as well as Dale's unyielding personality.
-Hubert L. "Bob" Parkinson, a rival of Dale, became the council president.
-In the first half of Dale's term, ten council members, including six Democrats, generally sided against him.
+Hubert L. "Bob" Parkinson—a rival of Dale who had previously run a competing newspaper—was elected as the council president.
+At the beginning of Dale's term, ten council members, including six Democrats, generally sided against him.
+Over the next year, Dale frequently appeared at council meetings, allowing reporters during the first few months.
+During one meeting, the council asked him to leave.
 Most of Dale's budget proposals were lower than those of his predecessor, but the council wished for them to be even lower.
-In the final two years of his five-year term, (Note: A March 1933 state law delayed elections by a year, increasing Dale's term from four to five years.)
-Dale generally had tepid support from a seven-seat majority of the council.
-They first agreed on a budget in 1933.

 In March 1930, the city's recently established aviation department, led by Abbott L. Johnson, requested funds for airport construction.
 The city council appropriated the funds, despite a petition against it with thousands of signatures.
 Dale was silent on the topic until he vetoed the funding, saying that the people of Muncie opposed it and that the city could not afford it.
 The city council did not override the veto, as two Democrats switched their votes to support Dale.
 The aviation department was abolished after Johnson and other members resigned.
 The land allocated for the airport was returned to Johnson, who opened Delaware County Regional Airport with private funding in September 1932.